ravigaur76/street-view-publish-api-python/README.md

 pip3 install --upgrade google-api-python-client google-auth-httplib2 google-auth-oauthlib
 pip3 install gapic-google-maps-streetview-publish-v1

-You have to download credential file from your google cloud project.For more info visit below link - https://developers.google.com/adwords/api/docs/guides/authentication
+You have to download credential file & create API KEY from your google cloud project.For more info visit below link - https://developers.google.com/adwords/api/docs/guides/authentication

 Find place id using visit this link.